Gholam-Hossein Mohseni-Eje'i: Special Clerical Court (1995–2004)

+Minister of Intelligence (2005–2009)

+Mohseni-Eje'i was appointed Iranian Minister of Intelligence on 24 August 2005, after securing 217 votes in his favor at the Majlis of Iran.

+During the 2009 Iranian presidential election protests, intelligence agents under his command detained, abused, blackmailed, tortured, and coerced false confessions from hundreds of activists, journalists, dissidents, academics, and reformist politicians, according to the European Union.

 He was in office until 26 July 2009, when he was abruptly dismissed.
 No reason was given for his dismissal.
 It was thought by some to be connected to his opposition to the appointment of Esfandiar Rahim Mashaei as first vice-president.

-As a spokesman for the judiciary, he has also been a spokesman to the media and journalists.
+President Mahmoud Ahmadinejad said his removal had been necessary, because the ministry needed huge changes.

-Prosecutor general
+Prosecutor general (2009–2014)

-Shortly after his dismissal, on 24 August 2009, he was appointed Prosecutor-General of Iran by the Head of Judiciary, Ayatollah Sadeq Larijani, replacing Ghorbanali Dorri-Najafabadi.
+Shortly after he was dismissed as Iranian Minister of Intelligence, on 24 August 2009 he was appointed Prosecutor-General of Iran by the Head of Judiciary, Ayatollah Sadeq Larijani, replacing Ghorbanali Dorri-Najafabadi.

+As a spokesman for the judiciary from 2010 to 2019, he was also a spokesman to the media and journalists.

+In 2011, Women's Link Worldwide awarded him the International Bludgeon Award.
+It described him as “the most misogynist judge in the world.”